Aboriginal and Torres Strait Islander people are warned that this website contains images of deceased people.

 The Wik and Kugu Arts Centre of Aurukun was commenced during this period (1998-2000), growing out of the Manth Thayan Association which was established from the Woyan Min Uwamp Aak Ngulakana report and earlier community development planning and sustained efforts, too extensive to include here.

 Bernadette continued her education in the arts and sociology through James Cook University (JCU), following her return to Townsville from Cape York.
-Her foremost critical teacher / mentors from this period are Visual Artist Dr Anneke Silver, Psychotherapist Dr Anne Just, Sociologist Suzanne Birch, Artists / Publishers Jeanie Adams and Robyn Veneer Sweeney, and Kunjen Elder Alma Wason (dec).
+Her foremost critical teacher / mentors from this period are Visual Artist Dr Anneke Silver, Psychotherapist Dr Anne Just, Sociologist Suzanne Birch, Artists / writers Kunjen Elder Alma Wason (d.
+2015), Jeanie Adams, Viv Sinnamon (d.
+2021) and Robyn Veneer Sweeney.